emilioq/programming-methodology/README.md

 # Programming Methodology

-These are all the course assignment I have done for "Programming Methodology", a class which covers the following:
+These are all the course assignment I have done for "Programming Methodology" in Fall 2015, a class which covers the following:

 • Object-oriented problem solving
 • Introduction to advanced concepts in C++